Ladies and gentlemen, dear listeners, welcome to this special edition of Radio Renaissance.

 There were 3,000 to 4,000 Antifa outside the building.

-And if you recall, um James O'Keefe actually found out that they were trying to figure out a way to put gas into the building.
+And if you recall, James O'Keefe actually found out that they were trying to figure out a way to put gas into the building.

-it was insane what was going on at that period.
+It was insane what was going on at that period.

 Oh, I think there's no question about it.